Fax: (434) 970-3387

 8) If none of these defenses apply to you, then please call so that we can discuss your case.
 There are numerous specific issues that arise that can serve as effective defenses in these cases.

 The purpose of the first appearance is so that the court can advise you of your right to counsel and to continue the case to the trial date.
 The court is required to do this in cases where there is a realistic possibility of jail time.
-In Charlottesville these hearings are held at 10AM and in some cases at 9AM.
+In Charlottesville these hearings are typically held at 10AM.

 At the first appearance the judge will ask if you will hire your own attorney, or if you would like to see if you qualify for court appointed counsel.
 Alternatively, you may waive your right to counsel.
 For more information on this process please contact me at 434-979-0308.

-Generally, you do need to appear in court for your reckless driving case.
-When you signed your summons you promised to appear in court.
-The box on your summons indicating that you do not need to appear if this box is checked should not have been checked.
-Reckless driving is not a pre-payable offense.
+Reckless driving is not a pre-payable offense, and as a general rule you must appear in court for your case.
 This issue does get complicated and is something we would need to speak about.
 I will often appear in court on my client's behalf, but again this will vary depending on the specific issues in your case.

-The judge in the Charlottesville General District Court is Judge Downer.
+The judge in the Charlottesville General District Court is Judge Sneathern.
 The Commonwealth's Attorney usually does not get involved in reckless driving cases unless the case involves a serious accident.

 When your case is called the judge will tell you what your charge is and then will ask what your plea to that charge is.
 You can tell the judge you are either: 1) pleading not guilty, 2) pleading guilty, 3) pleading no contest, or 4) you don't have to enter any plea at all (which operates as a not guilty plea).
 For how to plead in your specific case please contact me at 434-979-0308.